bernardkerr/spoko-web/docs-test/getting-started.md

 ### Adding Content

-Place your Markdown files in the `content-submodule` directory.
+Place your Markdown files in the `docs-test` directory.
 The site will automatically discover and render them.

 ## Mermaid Example